Back

 Don't reinvent the wheel - Yahoo Finance

-Yahoo does not provide developers with an official API, but there is a large open source community for Yahoo financial data.
+Yahoo doesn’t provide an official API for developers, but there’s a robust open-source community for Yahoo financial data.

-For this I have implemented a really simple adapter to get information about stocks and their historical performance.
-There is more data.
-It's worth taking a look at the useful documentation.
+I implemented a simple adapter to retrieve information about stocks and their historical performance.
+There’s more data available, so I recommend checking out the documentation.

 import YahooFinance from 'yahoo-finance2';